AbdulAaqib/arc_encode_hack/README.md

 streamlit run streamlit/src/frontend/app.py
 ```

-Navigate through the sidebar:
+Navigate via the sidebar:
 - Intro — project overview and setup reminders
-- Chatbot — Azure OpenAI-powered assistant; can include document uploads; will guide you to configure env vars
+- Chatbot — Azure OpenAI‑powered assistant with doc uploads for off‑chain parsing
-- MCP Tools — interactive panel for reading score/credit, and sending transactions (if PRIVATE_KEY is set)
+- MCP Tools — interactive panel for SBT calls: hasSbt, getScore, issueScore, revokeScore

 ---

 ## Demo Flow (MVP)

-- Enter a wallet address in Tools or ask the Chatbot to inspect it → reads `getScore` and `availableCredit`.
+- Connect a wallet and check eligibility via the UI/CLI.
-- Issue a score for a borrower (issuer-only, via Tools or LLM tool) → `issueScore(borrower, value)` records value/timestamp and sets valid=true.
+- Issue a score for a borrower (issuer‑only) → `issueScore(borrower, value)` stores value/timestamp, sets valid=true, and mints SBT if missing.
-- Revoke a score (issuer-only) → `revokeScore(borrower)` sets valid=false.
+- Revoke a score (issuer‑only) → `revokeScore(borrower)` sets valid=false; SBT remains non‑transferable and bound.
-- Create a credit line (owner-only) → `createCreditLine(borrower, limit, interestBps)`.
+- Optional (CLI): Create a credit line (owner‑only), seed the CreditLineManager with testnet USDC, then draw/repay.
+  - Create: `createCreditLine(borrower, limit, interestBps)`
-- Borrower draws funds → `draw(borrower, amount)` transfers USDC to borrower if within limit.
+  - Draw: `draw(borrower, amount)` (transfers USDC held by the contract)
-- Borrower repays → `repay(borrower, amount)`.
+  - Repay: `repay(borrower, amount)` (requires ERC20 allowance)
-- Observe that an increased score (issuer update) can be reflected in UI and lending terms.

 ---

+## Design: Lender Pool & Returns (Planned)

+- Deposits: Lenders deposit USDC into a dedicated pool contract and receive a share token (likely ERC‑4626) representing their portion of the liquidity.
+- Draws: Borrowers meeting SBT/score criteria draw from the pool subject to utilization and policy.
+- Repayment: Principal (and optionally interest/fees) replenishes the pool.
+- Withdrawals: Lenders redeem their shares for underlying USDC and any accrued return.
+- Transparency: On‑chain metrics reveal utilization, borrower behavior, and pool health.

+For the MVP, pool functions are not yet implemented on‑chain.
+Seed liquidity directly to `CreditLineManager` to enable draws.

+---

+## Arc‑specific notes

+- USDC‑native gas model enables predictable fees and smooth UX.
+- EVM‑compatible, sub‑second finality; easy integration with wallets and tooling.
+- Replace example RPC endpoints and USDC addresses with Arc testnet values for your environment.

+---

 ## Business Model (Concept)

-- Underwriting fee or small interest spread.
+- Underwriting fee or a small interest spread.
 - Tiered services (higher scores → larger limits, lower rates).
-- Partnerships with SMB/creator tooling (accounting, payments) for funnel + data integrations.
+- Partnerships with SMB/creator tools for distribution and richer data.
-- Optional aggregated insights (with permission, anonymized) for lenders/insurers.
+- Optional aggregated, privacy‑preserving insights for lenders/insurers.

 ---

 ## Roadmap

-- Formal SBT implementation (non-transferable ERC-721 with metadata pointing to score and proofs).
+- Implement Lending Pool: deposits/withdrawals with ERC‑4626 shares; on‑chain checks for SBT + score; liquidity accounting and return distribution.
-- Gas sponsorship for mint/update flows.
+- Gas sponsorship for mint/update flows; UX polish.
-- Robust score model: merge on-chain analytics + off-chain bank data, invoices, platform revenue.
+- Score model hardening: merge deeper on‑chain analytics + off‑chain bank data, invoices, platform revenue.
-- Risk management, interest accrual, late fees, liquidations.
+- Full risk management: interest accrual, late fees, delinquency handling.
-- Lender UI and third-party verifier interface using the SBT credential.
+- Lender dashboard and third‑party verifier interface using the SBT credential.

 ---

 ## Notes & Disclaimers

 - This repository is for hackathon/demo use on testnets.
 Do not use real keys or funds.
-- PRIVATE_KEY must remain private; recommended to use a dedicated test wallet with minimal funds.
+- Use a dedicated test wallet with minimal funds for `PRIVATE_KEY`.
 - RPC endpoints and USDC addresses differ per network; replace placeholders with actual Arc testnet values.

----

-## Want a 2-slide deck?

-Happy to generate:
-- Slide 1 — Problem + Solution (TrustMint Journey)
-- Slide 2 — Architecture + Business + Ask

-Open an issue or ping in chat to export a tailored deck outline.